-Well-being Objectives This report links to NWFRA's long-term well-being objectives.
+Well-being Objectives This report links to the Authority's long-term well-being objectives.
 Funding for the Service benefits the communities of North Wales and ensures there is sufficient investment in infrastructure to enable the service to provide emergency responses and prevention work well in to the future.
 Budget Budget is set annually in accordance with the proposed service delivery which includes emergency response and prevention work.
 Legal It is a legal requirement that the Authority produces the Statement of Accounts in accordance with the prescribed standards.
-Staffing None Equalities/Human Rights/Welsh Language None Risks Income and expenditure is closely monitored to ensure that deviations from the approved budget are properly identified and reported to Members.
+Staffing The management of staffing costs is critical to achieving financial sustainability and effective service delivery.
+Equalities/Human Rights/Welsh Language No specific issues of note within this report.
+Risks Income and expenditure are closely monitored to ensure that deviations from the approved budget are properly identified and reported to Members.